Verizon/sbt-blockade/README.md

 ## Overview

 `sbt-blockade` gives you the ability to restrict which dependencies are tolerated in your builds using plain ol' JSON.
-Here's an example to whet your your appetite:
+Here's an example to whet your appetite:

 ```json
 {